 It’s simple: possibility.
 As children, we have brilliantly vivid imaginations.
-Kids do things they probably shouldn’t have done because, well, they feel like it... they want to see if they can; only to learn the lesson...either don’t do it again, or do it different next time.
+Kids do things they probably shouldn’t have done because, well, they feel like it... they want to see if they can; only to learn the lesson...either don’t do it again or do it differently next time.
 And they keep at this process of learning.
 Then they get older.
 We plug ourselves into a society that tells us what is proper and risk-averse, and we follow that path at the cost of doing what our hearts tell us, at the cost of learning.
-Essentially, we stop being children because possibility alone is no longer motivating.
+Essentially, we stop being children because the possibility alone is no longer motivating.
 I guess I never really grew up.
 I still dream of possibility.
 I still want to learn.
 If it can be and I’m passionate about it, I’ll give it a shot.
 Every failure is knowledge gained for some other success.
 It’s something you’ll hear from a lot of entrepreneurs.
 I still dream, and I can’t stop.
 Though, I am taking an extended leave from “doing” anything right now.
 I need some me time!

 The White House, definitely.
-It’s got it’s own ring to it.
+It’s got its own ring to it.
 When I was a kid, I used to see the White House on TV hoping one day I would visit or meet the President.
 To actually be invited there, to be face to face with so many talented executors, and have a meaningful dialogue with them, was extremely fulfilling.
 I’ll admit the exclusivity of the venue had a lot to do with the sense of accomplishment, too.
 I’ve had multiple conversations with the Chief Technology Officer of the United States.
 It was very surreal.
-The White House is one of the few places on Earth that embodies the executive power of modern civilization - the type of power that can effectively call upon any number or groups of people to congregate for a specific purpose - and when they call, everybody shows up!
+The White House is one of the few places on Earth that embodies the executive power of modern civilization - the type of power that can effectively call upon any number of groups of people to congregate for a specific purpose - and when they call, everybody shows up!

 3. Obviously you fly a lot.
-Rumor has it you have flown to New York just for a slice of pizza, but do you have a favorite mode of transportation... subway, double decker bus, bike, plane, segway?
+Rumor has it you have flown to New York just for a slice of pizza, but do you have a favorite mode of transportation... subway, double-decker bus, bike, plane, segway?

 Ha!
-The slice of pizza thing was an inside joke that a friend of mine (thanks, Nick) spread because I was leaving the City not long after I arrived; I was in NYC for a lunch meeting.
+The slice of pizza thing was an inside joke that a friend of mine (thanks, Nick) spread because I was leaving the city not long after I arrived; I was in NYC for a lunch meeting.

 I don’t think I have a favorite mode of transportation.
 Well, my feet.
 I like to walk.
 Any vehicle that takes longer than 4 hours to arrive at a destination is troublesome for me.
 International flights are taxing on my body and sleep schedule, so I tend to stay in one place when I’m not flying.
 I’ll drive a short distance to get around when I’m home, but I like to be stationary.
 PS - I cannot stand trains (subways).
 I always get lost!